colindean/plaintextaccounting_workshop/0252_make_for_ledger.md

 Lines 15-16 provide a way to see only expenses and only those that are not normal paycheck deductions such as income taxes and insurances.
-This report is useful to see expenses I actively control, be they automatic bill payments or normal daily transactions.
+This report is useful to see expenses you actively control, be they automatic bill payments or normal daily transactions.
 It's important to separate these because for those with a savings mentality, taxes may be a significant portion of yearly expenses.